121 W. 48th Street,

-Opened by producer/actor/director Jack Norworth in 1918, this relatively small playhouse seated just over 500, and featured a Venetian Renaissance facade, complete with a pair of large bronze lanterns on each side of the arch window over the marquee.
+Opened by producer/actor/director Jack Norworth on January 28, 1918, this relatively small playhouse seated just over 500, and featured a Venetian Renaissance facade, complete with a pair of large bronze lanterns on each side of the arch window over the marquee.
 Its understated interior featured a single balcony and just a set of boxes on each side of the proscenium arch.

 The decor was Neo-Classical style, featuring oak paneling, several kinds of marble and elegant plasterwork.
 The Norworth Theatre’s architect was Eugene DeRosa.

 Norworth opened his theatre with a comedy called “Odds and Ends” which was moved from the Bijou Theatre, where he was starring in it.
-After the failure of this show, Norworth lost the theatre, just weeks after opening it, and the new owners, continuing legitimate theatre, had it renamed the Belmont Theatre.
+After the failure of this show (it ran for eight weeks), Norworth lost the theatre just four months after opening it.
+New owners took over continuing legitimate theatre and it was renamed the Belmont Theatre.